A minimalist Christmas is one where you choose the gifts and activities intentionally and in alignment with a minimalist lifestyle.

 - light a fire in the fire place and snuggle with cozy blankets and your pets

-- eat your favorite holiday foods and drinks
+- eat your favorite holiday foods and drinks (so Hygge!)

 - stick to a color palette of 2-3 main colors.
 Generally I pair 2 colors from red, green, gold, silver, white, and blue.
 Fewer colors keeps it from being overly loud